Saad711T/Saad711T/README.md

 ## مشاريعي / My Projects
-- [LibraryDB](https://github.com/Saad711T/LibraryDB) : Large Database for book website , The tables in this database is : users - books - authors .
+- [LibraryDB](https://librarydb.netlify.app) : Mobile Application/Web app for large relational database for books , The tables in this database is : users - books - authors .
 - [HospitalDB](https://github.com/Saad711T/HospitalDB) : HospitalDB is database using for organize and management medical things in hospital .
 - [Volx App](https://blockelteam.itch.io/volx-library) : Volx App / Volx Library is Social Media app established in Mar 2017 and under-development to Apr 2022 , The app become later to Blogging mobile app.
 (Windows version coming soon)
 - [SaadOS](https://github.com/Saad711T/SaadOS) : Indie Simple Operation System written in C++ language , This OS will become to a linux distro based on Ubuntu.